ChristopherJennings/kontent-custom-element-sample-template/README.md

     * See [deploying section](#Deploying) for a really quick option
 1. Follow the instructions in the [Kentico Kontent documentation](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features#a-3--displaying-a-custom-element-in-kentico-kontent) to add the element to a content model.
     * The `Hosted code URL` is where you deployed to in step 1
-    * If necessary, pass the necessary parameters as directing in the [JSON Parameters configuration](#json-parameters) seciton of this readme.
+    * If necessary, pass the necessary parameters as directing in the [JSON Parameters configuration](#json-parameters) section of this readme.

 ## Deploying